 A cool-climate Pinot Noir is the perfect wine to stand up to the earthy flavors of dried herbs.
 Choose recipes that are full of herbs like rosemary and thyme.

-Since these wines tend to be moderately tannic they will hold up to the robust flavor without overpowering the meal.
+Author Note: Since these wines tend to be moderately tannic they will hold up to the robust flavor without overpowering the meal.
 Consider adding cranberry sauce or a grain cooked with fruit to accentuate the wine’s bright fruit notes.

 Roasted Pork Loin and garlic mushrooms create synergy with Pinot Noir.